MicrosoftDocs/security/compass/protect-against-ransomware-phase2.md

 [![Phase 3.
 Prevent entry into your environment](media/protect-against-ransomware/protect-against-ransomware-phase3.png)](protect-against-ransomware-phase3.md)

-Continue with [Phase 3](protect-against-ransomware-phase3.md) to prevent a ransomware attacker from gaining entry into your environment.
+Continue with [Phase 3](protect-against-ransomware-phase3.md) to prevent an attacker from gaining entry into your environment.